Locate the Touch ID sensor

-The first time you log in after you turn on, restart, or log out of your Mac, you must log in by entering your password manually.
+The first time you log in after you've turned on, restarted or logged out of your Mac, you must log in by entering your password manually.
 After that, you can use Touch ID to log in.

-Additionally, you might need to enter your password instead of using Touch ID in these situations:
+Additionally, you may need to enter your password instead of using Touch ID in these situations:

-- Your fingerprint isn't recognized five times in a row
+- Your fingerprint isn't recognised five times in a row

 - You haven't unlocked your device in more than 48 hours